OctoMap/octomap/README.txt

        sudo apt-get install cmake doxygen libqt4-dev libqt4-opengl-dev

-       If you are running Ubuntu 9.10 you can use the supplied qglviewer, otherwise it will be compiled from source.
+If you are running Ubuntu 9.10 or later, you can use its supplied version of qglviewer, otherwise it will be compiled from source.
 To install it:

        sudo apt-get install libqglviewer-qt4-dev